 People claimed they didn't care about the NSA's domestic spying.
 So Andrew Tider and I spied on them (as unofficial) NSA subcontractors.
 All of a sudden, they cared.

 The MTA’s “If You See Something, Say Something” campaign features testimonials from New Yorkers who’ve alerted agents to suspicious objects.
 Kudos to the MTA for encouraging commuters to stay aware.
 But given today's world, it seems even more important to stay vigilant beyond what's directly in front of our eyes.
-In an effort to help, I designed some tweaks to their campaign.
+In an effort to help, I tweaked their campaign.
 The five ads were installed as a set.